findrakecil/alabaster-terminal-app-theme/README.md

 # About

-Theme for Terminal app on macOS.
-Comes with light and dark variants.
+Light and dark theme for macOS Terminal app using Alabaster color palettes.

+# Screenshots

 ## Alabaster Light